OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 _For the phone UI_: the phone is connected to the RPi's network, URL in the browser is <http://192.168.50.10:9999/zip/index.html>
 _Note_: The phone does not need to have a SIM card.

-Connected from OpenCPN, from a laptop:
+Connected from OpenCPN through TCP, from a laptop:
 ![Seven](./doc_resources/OpenCPN.png)

 From a laptop, tablet, or cell-phone, Web UI: